Student showing patient how to exercise

 The MS NEP degree generally requires four semesters and potentially a few additional terms based on individual student research projects.

-Students complete 32 graduate-level credits covering a variety of topics, including a two-semester graduate seminar series and a set of chosen electives.
+Students complete a minimum of 30 credits, including a two-semester graduate seminar series and a set of chosen electives.